-The frequency of a Radio frequency channel can be explained best as the frequency of a carrier wave.
-A carrier wave is purely made up of constant frequency, bit similar to sine wave.
-It doesn’t carry much information that we can relate to data or speech.
-The concepts of Amplitude Modulation, Modulation and Demodulation, along with their difference is explained below.
+The frequency of a Radiofrequency channel can be explained best as the frequency of a carrier wave.
+A carrier wave is purely made up of constant frequency, slightly similar to a sine wave.
+It does not carry much information that we can relate to data or speech.
+The concepts of Amplitude Modulation, Modulation and Demodulation, along with their differences is explained below.

 Types of Modulation